OkapiLib/OkapiLib/docs-dev/content/api/chassisModel/chassisModel.md

 virtual void turnClockwise(const int power) = 0
 ```

 Turns the robot clockwise by setting the left side motors to the input power and the right side motors to the negative of the input power.
 A positive value for `power` should cause all chassis wheels to turn the robot clockwise on a point.
+Uses truespeed.

 Parameter | Description
 ----------|------------